apache/shardingsphere/Proposal.md

 Sharding-Sphere was incubated at Dangdang in 2015 and open sourced on GitHub in 2016.
 In 2017, JingDong recognized its value and determined to sponsor this project.
 Sharding-Sphere has contributors and users from many companies; we have set up the PMC Team and Committer Team.
 New contributors are guided and reviewed by existed PMC members.
 When they are ready, PMC will start a vote to promote him/her to become a member of PMC or Committer Team.
-See the details See the details [here](http://shardingsphere.io/community/en/organization/).
 Contributions are always welcomed and highly valued.

 ### Community